 Before launching your own Doane social media channels, please ask yourself if you or your department will commit to at least 4-5 posts per week.
-If you cannot commit to that or you do not feel you have enough content, it is likely a better fit to work with OSC to weave your content into existing Doane University channels.
-Please consult OSC before launching any new Doane social media accounts.
+If you cannot commit to that or you do not feel you have enough content, it is likely a better fit to work with OSM to weave your content into existing Doane University channels.
+Please consult OSM before launching any new Doane social media accounts.

 - Departments and groups can use social media as a valuable tool to build awareness, interest and engagement, but only when it makes sense in the context of strategic goals.

 - Do not create social media accounts just for the sake of having them.

 - Someone within the department or group should take ownership of the social media account, and make sure content is steady year-round.
 You need to commit to a minimum of 4-5 posts per week in order to justify an effective account.